ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 2:powerlaw:norm>1
 ```

-The main command to plot is then
+The main command to plot is then:

 ```
 plot eeuf